OrigamiSL/FPPformer/README.md

 This is the origin Pytorch implementation of FPPformer in the following paper:
 [Take an Irregular Route: Enhance the Decoder of Time-Series Forecasting Transformer] (Manuscript submitted to IEEE IoT).

+It owns two versions.
+The first version is the default one with channel-independent multivariate forecasting formula.
+The second version is the one, required by one of the reviewers, with additional cross-variable modules.
+Two versions are distinguished by the argument '--Cross' in main.py.

 ## The Entire Architecture of FPPformer
 The overview of our proposed FPPformer is illustrated in Figure 1 and its major enhancement on vanilla TSFT concentrates on addressing the preceding two problems of decoder.
 <p align="center">